 While I think we can all agree that the Serbians in general were the first or second worst group in the civil war (Kind of hard to beat killing children for their organs.
 Nice job, Kosovo.)
 There is plenty of room, however, for having the main character be a victim of any side of the war.

 Having one of the other groups be the bad guys would have added a lot of shading and nuance to the story.
 It would have made Natalie Dormer’s character less cut and dry and perhaps allowed for a villain that wasn’t such a cartoonish over the top caricature.
 (Yes, I praise Jan Bjvoet’s performance above, but the character he is playing is such an over the top bad guy whom I am surprised he doesn’t randomly kick dogs while walking down the street.)

-If Dormer’s character had guilt of being a Serb and her tormentor was considered a hero by the public at large due to his command of say the Bosnian troops, I imagine a much better narrative.
+If Dormer’s character had the guilt of being a Serb and her tormentor was considered a hero by the public at large because of his command of, say, the Bosnian troops, I imagine a much better narrative.

 Wow, that is a lot of screenshots of Natalie Dormer.

 Yes, yes, it is.
 In my defence, there are some fun shots of her love interest Ed Skrein and of the police detective Neil Maskell, who honestly steals every scene he is in.